Image De-raining Using a Conditional Generative Adversarial Network: Proposed Method

 As the goal of single image de-raining is to generate pixel-level de-rained image, the generator should be able to remove rain streaks as much as possible without loosing any detail information of the background image.
 So the key part lies in designing a good structure to generate de-rained image.

-Existing methods for solving \eqref{eq:observation}, such as sparse coding-based methods \cite{automatic_rain,MCA_ATS,mca_image,mca_diversity}, neural network-based methods \cite{denoise_auto} and CNN-based methods \cite{image_res_cnn} have all adopted a symmetric structure.
+Existing methods for solving \eqref{eq:observation}, such as sparse coding-based methods \cite{derain_tip12,MCA_ATS,mca_image,mca_diversity}, neural network-based methods \cite{denoise_auto} and CNN-based methods \cite{image_res_cnn} have all adopted a symmetric (encoding-decoding) structure.
 For example, sparse coding-based methods use a learned or pre-defined synthesis dictionaries to decode the input noisy image into sparse coefficient map.
 Then another set of analysis dictionaries are used to transfer the coefficients to desired clear output.
 Usually, the input rainy image is transferred to a specific domain for effective separation of background image and undesired component (rain-streak).
 After separation, the background image (in the new domain) has to be transferred back to the original domain which requires the use of a symmetric process.
-Therefore, we also adopt a symmetric structure to form our generator sub-network.
-Similar to traditional low-level vision CNN frameworks, the generator $G$ directly learns an end-to-end mapping from input rainy image to its corresponding ground truth.